monte-language/monte/docs/source/intro.rst

 security, `everything is broken`__.
 We propose to reconsider the identity-based access control approach dominant in today's dominant languages and frameworks [#]_.
-Monte takes the object-capability paradigm of E [#]_ and updates it for the metamodern era:
+Monte takes the object-capability paradigm of E [#]_ and expands on the approach, delivering a powerful and expressive language.

 __ https://medium.com/message/everything-is-broken-81e5f33a24e1

 Monte, like E before it, has dramatic advantages for secure distributed
 systems:

+   - Capability-based security enables the concise composition of powerful patterns of interoperation--patterns that enable extensive cooperation even in the presence of severely limited trust.

    - Monte promises benefit from a *promise-pipelining* architecture which ensures that *most deadlocks cannot occur*. [*]_

    - Monte offers cryptographic services directly to its users, easing the use of good cryptographic primitives.

-   - Capability-based security enables the concise composition of powerful patterns of interoperation--patterns that enable extensive cooperation even in the presence of severely limited trust.

 Because Readability Matters